Prof. Emma Klugman

 Psychometrics: I served as a Teaching Fellow with Prof. Andrew Ho for HGSE S61: Statistical and Psychometric Methods for Educational Measurement (Fall 2020).
 I co-taught review sections and provided feedback on student work.

 Policymaking: I served as the Senior Teaching Assistant with Dr. Teddy Svoronos’ for Evidence for Decisions (Summer 2019), a Harvard Kennedy School course in the new Public Leadership Credential.
-I managed a team of three other teaching assistants, liaising with programme staff, providing feedback on student work, and holding office hours to support learners.
+I managed a team of three other teaching assistants, liaising with program staff, providing feedback on student work, and holding office hours to support learners.

-Ethics: In addition to building out my original data ethics course (described above) I have twice served as a Teaching Fellow with Prof. Jim Waldo and Prof. Mike Smith for Applied Computation 221: Critical Thinking in Data Science (Spring 2019 & Spring 2022), a course required for students in Harvard’s Master of Science in Data Science programme.
+Ethics: In addition to building out my original data ethics course (described above) I have twice served as a Teaching Fellow with Prof. Jim Waldo and Prof. Mike Smith for Applied Computation 221: Critical Thinking in Data Science (Spring 2019 & Spring 2022), a course required for students in Harvard’s Master of Science in Data Science program.
 I graded and provided feedback on student essays and problem sets, held office hours, and advised final projects.